Ayrankie/Ayrankie/README.md

 ## Hi Everyone

-🧠 I am Atakan, a young web developer trying to improve myself in software.
+🧠 I am Atakan, a young web developer trying to improve myself in software.<br>
-📍 If you're wondering I live in İzmir/Turkey
+📍 If you're wondering I live in İzmir/Turkey<br>
-💻 I don't claim to be very good at anything, but I can help you.
+💻 I don't claim to be very good at anything, but I can help you.<br>
-👋 If you need help with anything (especially Tech and PR) reach out to me!
+👋 If you need help with anything (especially Tech and PR) reach out to me!<br>

 ## 🌐 Socials: